teloecho/gem5-resources/src/x86-ubuntu/BUILDING.md

   - The `gem5-bridge exit` command is run after the linux kernel initialization by default.
   - If the `no_systemd` boot option is passed, systemd is not run and the user is dropped to a terminal.
   - If the `interactive` boot option is passed, the `gem5-bridge exit` command is not run after the linux kernel initialization.
 - Networking is disabled by moving the `/etc/netplan/00-installer-config.yaml` file to `/etc/netplan/00-installer-config.yaml.bak`.
+The `systemd-networkd-wait-online.service` is also disabled.
   - If you want to enable networking, you need to modify the disk image and move the file `/etc/netplan/00-installer-config.yaml.bak` to `/etc/netplan/00-installer-config.yaml`.
+  To re-enable `systemd-networkd-wait-online.service`, first, unmask the service with `sudo systemctl unmask systemd-networkd-wait-online.service` and then enable the service to start with `sudo systemctl enable systemd-networkd-wait-online.service`.
+  If you require the service to start immediately without waiting for the next boot then also run the following:
+  `sudo systemctl start systemd-networkd-wait-online.service`.

 ## Extending the Disk Image